 Cluster security is paramount, and new features come with each release.
 In order to stay safe and up-to-date, Kubernetes updates have to be installed on a regular basis.

 In especially critical cases, we will automatically update the Cluster API to the latest minor version in order to keep our own infrastructure up-to-date.
-In this case the following section The Cluster can be skipped.
+In this case the below section The Cluster can be skipped.
 However, nodes must still be updated manually by you.

-Then we click on the field
+Then click on the field

-Master Version and choose a new version for the master.
+Master Version, and choose a new version for the master.

-Upgrade Machine Deployments, as this will upgrade the worker-nodes as well:
+Upgrade Machine Deployments, as this will upgrade the worker nodes as well.

 It’s worth noting that this update process deletes the old nodes and replaces them with new ones.
 This also means that all pods will be restarted.

-Next we click on the pencil icon to open the update view.
+Next, click on the pencil icon to open the update view.

-kubelet Version we select the version, for example
+kubelet Version select the version, for example

 1.21.5, which matches the cluster’s master version.
 Confirm the update by clicking

-As a solution to this is a simple bash script, which per-namespace triggers the regeneration of all pods. https://github.com/truongnh1992/playing-with-istio/blob/master/upgrade-sidecar.sh
+A solution to this is a simple bash script, which per-namespace triggers the regeneration of all pods. https://github.com/truongnh1992/playing-with-istio/blob/master/upgrade-sidecar.sh

 We use this after the cluster has been completely updated in a terminal with